-This sum up shows how China is determined to move in a specific direction.
-Events and trends of 2020 have in part shape the direction the country is taking for the coming years to position itself as a technology & trends setters rather than a producers.
+This sum-up shows how China is determined to move in a specific direction.
+Events and trends of 2020 have in part shaped the direction the country is taking for the coming years to position itself as a technology & trends-setters rather than a producer.

 Not convinced by our forecasts?
 We’ll talk about it again in a year